How it started

 At this point you can choose to either clear your samples or store them at 4°C for several months.
 Importantly, long-term storage does not negatively affect fluorescence signals or structural integrity.

 Why should I use SHIELD for tissue preservation?

 SHIELD tissue preservation is the first essential step in obtaining robust and reliable clearing, labeling, imaging, and analysis results.
 The SHIELD preservation protocol consists of easy steps and minimal toxic chemical exposure, leading to higher safety and consistency between experiments.

 In addition to preventing clearing-induced sample degradation, SHIELD retains tissue stability and probe-binding affinity, allowing multi-round immunolabeling and imaging on the same sample.
 Furthermore, using SHIELD preservation can save additional costs and labeling time: immunolabeling boosts are typically not needed when using fluorescence reporters or tissues labeled via viral injection, as SHIELD effectively preserves endogenous fluorescence.

 SHIELD is one of LifeCanvas Technologies’ reagents among a suite of products geared towards enabling researchers to preserve, clear, label, image, and analyze intact samples.
 LifeCanvas consists of a multidisciplinary team of experts in neuroscience, cancer, computational biology, machine learning, biomedical engineering, and imaging.
 Our team strives to be at the forefront of new technological advances, driving research forward with novel reagents, products, and imaging solutions.
 One of LifeCanvas’ core values is “Integrity and Respect”: as scientists, we understand your needs and goals, and go above and beyond to meet expectations and offer honest advice.

-Click below to take the first step in using SHIELD tissue preservation for FREE and to learn more about our 3D technologies!
+Take the first step in using SHIELD tissue preservation for FREE and learn more about our 3D technologies!